cnruby/rails-demo-cors/README.md

-## create a new dtabase and schema
+## create a new database and schema
 ```bash
 ./bin/rails db:migrate
 ```